Agapio7/AWS-Amplify-and-AWS-Proton-/README.md

 * Terraform is an open-source infrastructure as code software tool that provides a persistence CLI workflow to manage hundreds of cloud services.
 * Terraform codifies cloud APIs into declarative configuration files.

+### Pros and Cons of AWS Proton:

+#### Pros of AWS Proton:

+* Awesome decoupling of infrastructure code and developer code.
+* Best for typical AWS architectures once you can logically define resources for an environment and services.
+After, everything is configured, you need only a few Ops support and give most focus on development.

+* Good for  complex enterprise architecture.

+#### Cons of AWS Proton:
+* In the current state proper configuration of environments and services is overhead and workarounds may be required to make things working.
+* For small serverless applications, AWS SAM favors well becuase of simple configuration and deploy.

 ### AWS proton Core Concept